 According to an IBM Research Insights report, 57% of consumers are willing to change their eCommerce purchasing habits to help reduce their environmental impact.
 Companies, in turn, are adjusting their supply chains and logistics systems to meet these new expectations.
 That transition is slowly happening, as more CEOs place sustainability higher in their corporate priorities.

-In this article, we’ll take a look at what green logistics is, the concerns that are still keeping these sustainability solutions from widespread adoption, and best practices that every business can adopt to create an eco-friendly delivery service.
+In this article, we’ll take a look at what green logistics is, the concerns that are still keeping these sustainability solutions from widespread adoption, and best practices that every business can adopt to create an environmentally friendly delivery service.

 What is Green Logistics?

-Green logistics is the practice of minimizing the environmental impact of the logistics process.
-This definition includes the carbon footprint of the supply chain, dealing with waste disposal, packaging, recycling, reducing energy consumption, etc. As environmental concerns have become a higher priority for consumers, more companies are pledging zero-net targets, in an effort to go as green as possible.
+Green logistics includes the carbon footprint of the supply chain, dealing with carbon emissions from waste management and waste disposal, packaging, recycling, reducing energy consumption, etc. Between different national and global entities encouraging or enforcing more sustainability among companies, and more consumers prioritizing green consumption, more companies are pledging zero-net targets in an effort to go as green as possible.

 A green supply chain includes first, middle and last mile logistics.
 For all and any stage of logistics operations, the process of going greener is most easily achieved through digitizing processes.
 Digitization can be used to eliminate the paper trail, and reduce energy consumption through alternative fuels and increased efficiencies.